What to Do in a Dental Emergency

 How do I know if something is an actual dental emergency?

-Not all dental problems require you to seek emergency dental care.
+Not all dental pain requires you to seek emergency dental services.
 In cases where one or more teeth have been completely knocked out, your mouth has been injured, or a tooth abscess is leading to a lot of pain, you may need to be seen immediately.

 Serious dental injuries or problems can lead to even worse problems if not cared for immediately.
 On the other hand, a filling that has fallen out, a minor chipped tooth, or a broken wire on braces, may be things that could wait until your dentist has an appointment, but always talk to your dentist for instructions on what action to take.